 Columbia's Climate Action & Adaptation Plan (CAAP) lays out a vision and strategy to address risks posed by climate change and to contribute to international efforts to reduce greenhouse gas (GHG) emissions.
 Cities are poised to lead climate change efforts.
-Collectively, the world's cities are responsible for 70% of GHG emissions.1 Cities are also at the frontlines of bearing climate change impacts, such as urban heat islands, flooding, drought and risks to optimal public health.
+Collectively, the world's cities are responsible for 70% of GHG emissions.
+Cities are also at the frontlines of bearing climate change impacts, such as urban heat islands, flooding, drought and risks to optimal public health.
 With this Plan, Columbia is joining a global coalition of cities committed to reducing climate change impacts.
+Columbia is also leading Missouri, as we often do, on climate action and adaptation measures.

 The effects of increased global GHG emissions threaten Columbia's resources and quality of life.
 Extreme heat, drought, higher incidence of severe storms and reduced air quality are growing threats in Columbia due to climate change.
 By taking action to reduce our community's contribution to worldwide emissions and prepare for climate risks, the City of Columbia can better protect the wellbeing of its residents for decades to come.
-The purpose of this plan is twofold:
+The purpose of this Plan is twofold:

-- 1. To prepare Columbia's natural and built environments (neighborhoods, resources and systems) and people to be more resilient to the impacts of climate change. - 2.
-To reduce GHG emissions communitywide through targeted municipal, residential, industrial and commercial activities.
+1. To prepare Columbia's natural and built environments (neighborhoods, resources and systems) and people to be more resilient to the impacts of climate change.

+2. To reduce GHG emissions communitywide through targeted municipal, residential, industrial and commercial activities.

-The plan was written for the community and by the community.
+The Plan was written for the community and by the community.
 Significant contributors included the public, the Mayor's Task Force on Climate Action & Adaptation Planning (Task Force) and City staff.
 In development since 2017, through a process that included multiple community and City of Columbia staff workshops, Task Force meetings and two public surveys, this plan focuses on effective actions.
 These actions achieve the greatest emission reductions and increase our community preparedness in the most cost-effective and equitable manner.
-The entire community-businesses, residents and municipal government-all have a role in both implementing the plan and enjoying its benefits.
+The entire community-businesses, residents and municipal government-all have a role in both implementing the Plan and enjoying its benefits.

-1 "Hot Cities: Battle-Ground For Climate Change."
+1 - "Hot Cities: Battle-Ground For Climate Change."
 UN Habitat.
-2011. http://mirror.unhabitat.org/downloads/docs/E_Hot_Cities.pdf
+2011. http://mirror.unhabitat.org/downloads/docs/E\Hot\Cities.pdf